 A comparable time series, calculated according to the described methodology, is available from 1995 on.
 In 2005, the Prodcom methodology was changed, so enterprises registered according to the 2002 Standard Classification of Activities in section E - Electricity, gas and water supply and subsections CA - Mining and quarrying of energy producing materials and DF - Manufacture of coke, refined petroleum products and nuclear fuel are no longer covered.
 According to the 2008 Standard Classification of Activities these enterprises are registered in section D – Electricity, gas, steam and air conditioning supply and divisions 05 - Mining of coal and lignite, 06 - Extraction of crude petroleum and natural gas and 09 - Mining support service activities of section B - Mining and quarrying.
 In 2021, for the first time, the survey covered enterprises classified under class 38.32 Recovery of sorted materials.

-The method of monitoring the value of sold production in the case of production under sub-contracted operations was also changed.
+In 2005, the method of monitoring the value of sold production in the case of production under sub-contracted operations was also changed.
 Before 2005 the value of sold production under sub-contracted operations was evaluated as the value paid by the principal for the service performed (a fee), and from 2005 on as the market value of the product, i.e. the value that the product would achieve on the market.

-In 2021, the method of monitoring the value of sold production in the case of production under sub-contracted operations was changed; the value of sold production under sub-contracted operations is again evaluated as the value paid by the principal for the service performed (a fee).
+In 2021, the method of monitoring the value of sold production in the case of production under sub-contracted operations was changed again; the value of sold production under sub-contracted operations is again evaluated as the value paid by the principal for the service performed (a fee).
 In addition, according to the new methodology, the value of payments received for subcontracted production is shown separately from the value of sales of products produced from own materials and the value of industrial services rendered.
 And only sales of manufactured goods and industrial services is included in the data on the quantity of goods sold and services provided.
 Changes in methodology have led to a 4% increase in the value of sold production under sub-contracted operations at the level of the whole industry in 2005 and a decrease of around the same amount in 2021, while at lower levels the share fluctuates depending on the share of subcontracted production in each industry.

 15.3.
 Coherence - cross domain